maxwellalvord/Safe-Travel-Systems/README.md

 (if you have any issues running the program try reinstalling the packages with npm install.)

 ## Known Bugs
-* input type textarea not rendering correctly.
+* Input type textarea not rendering correctly.
-* hydration Error in Dev environment, all styling renders correctly.
+* Hydration Error in Dev environment, all styling still renders correctly.
 * Partial incorrect font render on live site.
+* Render is squished in mobile version.

 ---
 ### Research & Planning Log